Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/File/seek_en.md

 1:wonderful sequoiadb.
 ```

-* Moving cursor, and perform an offset operation from the current cursor position of the file;
+* Moving cursor, and perform an offset operation from the current cursor position of the file.

 ```lang-javascript
 > file.seek(2)